hsahuja111/SVM-Implementation-Experimentation/README.md

 2. Changing the parameters and reporiting the scores

 Here, we have taken a famous MNIST data and used sklearn implemented SVM to visulize the support vectors and decision boundary by changing the parameters.
 Various scores have been reported based upon that.

+### Comments for each step are added in Jupyter Notebook which will help to understand it better